-Physical Education provision is outstanding.
-Key Stage 3 students receive three hours of Physical Education per week split into a 2 hour and a 1 hour physical activity lesson.
 Key Stage 4 students receive a two 1 hour lessons each week.
 Post 16 students have the opportunity to participate in sport on a Wednesday afternoon on a formal or informal basis.
-The Post 16 men’s football team are playing in the British Colleges and Cleveland Colleges leagues for the 2018-19 season.
+The Post 16 men’s football team are playing in the Cleveland Colleges leagues for the 2019-20 season.

 Participation within PE lessons is compulsory.
 If a student is injured or ill they are expected to bring a note with them explaining the problem, the note must be from a parent/guardian.
 In addition, they must bring their full kit as normal and the teacher will decide on their level of involvement.

-The large department is led and managed by the Head of PE & Sport and who is responsible for all matters relating to staffing, the curriculum and its content, the extra curricular programme and student’s learning.
+The large department is led and managed by the Physical Education, Sport and Physical Activity and who is responsible for all matters relating to staffing, the curriculum and its content, the extra curricular programme and student’s learning.

-As a successful department within the Academy, we aim to set the highest standards in curricular and extra curricular activities; this is achieved through a co-ordinated approach in a close knit team of staff.
+The department adheres to the highest possible standards in curricular and extra curricular activities; this is achieved through a coordinated approach in a close knit team of staff.
 The members of staff are experienced and work well as a team spending time in Department meetings, on training and observing each other teach to provide the highest quality teaching and learning experiences.

 |Mr S Coates||Head of PE & Sport / Level 3 BTEC Coordinator|